-2. General Intellectual Aptitude
+General Intellectual Aptitude

 Full-time placements at the G.O.
 Center are determined once a year by the division-level Gifted Eligibility Committee.
-However, when there are new students to the division or an appeal process is upheld, the division is receptive to these students and their needs.
 The decision to place a student at the G.O.
 Center is based on multiple criteria.
 The Coordinator for Gifted Services is responsible for notifying the parent/guardian of each student of the decision of the Gifted Eligibility Committee.
 This is communicated to the parent/guardian in a letter containing a permission form.
 After the signed form is returned to the Office for Exceptional Learners, the recommended services are made available to the student.
 Written parent/guardian permission is required for students to receive gifted services at the G.O.
 Center.